HalestormXV/MoreFeatures/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what the problem is. [e.g. I'm always frustrated when [...]]

 **Describe the new feature you'd like**
-A clear and concise description of the feature you recommend.
+A clear and concise description of the feature you would like added.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.